 R-SIG-teaching: SIG on Teaching Statistics (and more) using R

 Note that you should configure your e-mail software in such a way as to send only plain text, i.e., no HTML. ‘html-ified’ messages are usually considerably longer (in bytes!) and harder to filter for spam or viruses.
 Many of these (e.g. ‘html-only’ ones) are currently spam-filtered or otherwise intercepted completely and without notice to the sender.
-For more details and instructions on turning off HTML for your e-mail software, see here.
+For more details and instructions on turning off HTML for your e-mail software, see here or there.

 Furthermore, most binary e-mail attachments are not accepted, i.e., they are removed from the posting completely.
 As an exception, we allow application/pdf, application/postscript, and image/png (and x-tar and gzip on R-devel).
 You can use text/plain as well, or simply paste text into your message instead.

 Information about the list can be obtained by sending an email with ‘info’ as its contents to .
 Note that you can can subscribe and unsubscribe by E-mail (instead of the web interface), however to unsubscribe you currently need the mailing list password which you get when subscribing and in a monthly reminder.

 To send a message to everyone on the r-help mailing list, send email to .
 Do please create a new email message when posting to the list rather than replying to a previous message and simply changing the subject line!
 This allows sensible threading in the mailing list archives (and many users e-mail readers).
 Subscription and posting to the other lists is done analogously, with ‘r-help’ replaced by ‘r-announce’ and ‘r-devel’, respectively.
 Note that the r-announce list is gatewayed into r-help, so you don’t need to subscribe to both of them.